Within-Dataset Disclosure Risk for Differential Privacy: Related Work

-\mypar{Choosing privacy loss budget} Different approaches~\cite{hsu2014differential, ge2019apex, dwork2019differential, lee2011much, murtagh2018usable, nanayakkara2022visualizing, hay2016exploring, thaker2020overlook, john2021decision, hay2016exploring, ligett2017accuracy, kohli2018epsilon, nanayakkara2023chances} aim to help users choose $\epsilon$ when using DP.
-One line of work~\cite{murtagh2018usable, nanayakkara2022visualizing, hay2016exploring, thaker2020overlook, john2021decision, nanayakkara2023chances} implements interfaces to visualize the effect of different variables (\eg utility metrics) in relation to $\epsilon$. ~\citeauthor{lee2011much}~\cite{lee2011much} defines the disclosure risk as the maximum probability of disclosing the presence or absence of any within-dataset individual and discusses strategies to choose $\epsilon$ by bounding the disclosure risk. \citeauthor{john2021decision}~\cite{john2021decision} defines and visualizes the data sharing risk.
+\mypar{Choosing privacy loss budget} One line of work~\cite{murtagh2018usable, nanayakkara2022visualizing, hay2016exploring, thaker2020overlook, john2021decision, nanayakkara2023chances} implements interfaces to visualize the effect of different variables (\eg utility metrics) in relation to $\epsilon$. \citeauthor{john2021decision}~\cite{john2021decision} defines and visualizes the data sharing risk.
 Both metrics quantify potential data leakage, but neither metric applies to each within-dataset individual, unlike our RDR. \citeauthor{ligett2017accuracy}~\cite{ligett2017accuracy} empirically finds the smallest $\epsilon$ consistent with an accuracy requirement in the private empirical risk minimization setting. \citeauthor{ge2019apex}~\cite{ge2019apex} translates a user-specified accuracy bound to a suitable DP mechanism, along with an $\epsilon$ that incurs the least privacy loss while satisfying the accuracy bound. \citeauthor{hsu2014differential}~\cite{hsu2014differential} proposes an economic model for choosing $\epsilon$ by balancing the interests of analysts and prospective participants who will participate if the benefit outweighs the risk.
-However, this model assumes participants can quantitatively express the "cost" of whether to participate in the study, which is impractical for non-experts. \citeauthor{kohli2018epsilon}~\cite{kohli2018epsilon} envisions a voting system where individuals submit their preferences over $\epsilon$. \citeauthor{cummings2021need}~\cite{cummings2021need} and \citeauthor{xiong2020towards}~\cite{xiong2020towards} investigate users' understanding of DP guarantees through user studies, which offer insights on how to communicate the privacy implications of DP to users.
+However, this model assumes participants can quantitatively express the "cost" of whether to participate in the study, which is impractical for non-experts. \citeauthor{kohli2018epsilon}~\cite{kohli2018epsilon} envisions a voting system where individuals submit their preferences over $\epsilon$. \citeauthor{cummings2021need}~\cite{cummings2021need} and \citeauthor{xiong2020towards}~\cite{xiong2020towards} investigate users' understanding of DP guarantees through user studies.
 To the best of our knowledge, \emph{no known approach helps controllers understand the effect of $\epsilon$ on each within-dataset individual's privacy and uses the information to design an algorithm that finds $\epsilon$ automatically, as we do.}